Steve (talk show): Format

 Harvey described the new show's format as being more akin to a late-night talk show and one of his competitors, The Ellen DeGeneres Show, with a monologue, audience games, and celebrity guests.
 Harvey lamented that it was harder to secure celebrity guests for his previous show in Chicago, explaining that "I designed that show around a great city and those great people.
 We flew people in, but we didn't have to.
 In five years, I never had a regular person cancel.
 I don't expect that to be the case out here.
 Famous people cancel."
 Harvey stated that the new show would still feature human interest segments, but that he would be able to "interject a little bit more of my personality in terms of humor in a lot more areas".

 Steve on Watch

 It was later announced in December 2019 that Harvey and Endeavor Content had signed a deal with Facebook Watch to produce a continuation of the show as a web series, Steve on Watch, with an initial 10-week run beginning January 6, 2020.
 Early episodes of the series were filmed at the Tyler Perry Studios in Atlanta.
-The show was later shot at Trilith Studios in Fayetteville, Georgia.
+While later episodes were filmed at Trilith Studios in Fayetteville, Georgia.